GroundSix/asink/README.md

 Run `asink help` for list of available commands.

+\* NOTE: This has only been tested on OS X and Ubuntu.
+Everything works fine, it could work on Windows, however the `make install` won't.
+The binary should still build and can be found in the `bin` directory.
+If someone has a chance to test this for me I'd be very grateful.

 ### Configuring

 Asink requires JSON to be configured.
 Here is an example JSON